spiceai/docs/spiceaidocs/docs/components/data-connectors/mssql.md

 ### `from`

-The `from` field takes the form `mssql:path.to.my_dataset` where `path.to.my_dataset` is the fully-qualified table name in the SQL server.
+The `from` field takes the form `mssql:database.schema.table` where `database.schema.table` is the fully-qualified table name in the SQL server.

 ### `name`